 Note that multifocal contact lenses are not perfect for all situations and some patients may need to try several brands or designs before finding one that works well for them.
 To spare you the confusion, your optometrist will guide you towards the ones best suited to your eyes and lifestyle needs.

-To discover options beyond reading glasses, call Bandon and Coquille Vision Center in Bandon to schedule your contact lens consultation today!
+To discover options beyond reading glasses, call Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon to schedule your contact lens consultation today!

 #1: Are there any "cons" related to wearing multifocal contact lenses?

 Many multifocal contact lenses use a "simultaneous vision" design that allows seeing far and near simultaneously through concentric zones.
 Some people have problems adapting to this, noticing hazy vision and less contrast than single vision lenses.
 You can ask your optometrist to be fit with multifocal lenses and get a test run” or trial period.

 #2: When does presbyopia stabilize?